Content management system

-A content management system (CMS) is computer software used to manage the creation and modification of digital content (content management).

-It is typically used for enterprise content management (ECM) and web content management (WCM).
-ECM typically supports multiple users in a collaborative environment, by integrating document management, digital asset management, and record retention.
-Alternatively, WCM is the collaborative authoring for websites and may include text and embed graphics, photos, video, audio, maps, and program code that display content and interact with the user.
-ECM typically includes a WCM function.
+A content management system (CMS) is a computer software used to create, manage, modify, and publish digital content (content management).
+It is commonly used for enterprise content management (ECM), which integrates functions such as document management, digital asset management, and records retention for collaborative use within organizations.
+It is also used for web content management (WCM), which enables the collaborative creation and maintenance of websites containing text, images, video, audio, maps, and other digital media.

 Structure

-A CMS typically has two major components: a content management application (CMA), as the front-end user interface that allows a user, even with limited expertise, to add, modify, and remove content from a website without the intervention of a webmaster; and a content delivery application (CDA), that compiles the content and updates the website.
+A CMS typically has two major components: a content management application (CMA), as the front-end user interface that allows a user, even with limited expertise, to add, modify, and remove content from a website without the intervention of a webmaster; and a content delivery application (CDA), which compiles the content and updates the website.

 Installation type

 There are two types of CMS installation: on-premises and cloud-based.
 On-premises installation means that the CMS software can be installed on the server.
 Notable CMSs which can be installed on-premises are Drupal, Grav, Joomla, ModX, Wordpress.org and others.
-The cloud-based CMS is hosted on the vendor environment.
-Examples of notable cloud-based CMSs are Adobe Experience Manager, Contentful, Ghost, Optimizely, SquareSpace, Webflow, WIX, Framer, Site.pro and Wordpress.com.
+The cloud-based CMS is hosted in the vendor's cloud environment.